Clinical Trial Award

 Funding for translational research that allows us to learn more from the clinical trial can be requested in applications to this scheme.

 If your proposal includes research that seeks to enable the early detection of cancer or pre-cancerous states, you may be eligible for our early detection funding opportunities.

 If your study is an early phase trial requiring full management/support from our Centre for Drug Development you should consider the Drug Development Project scheme.
-If your project involves preclinical studies of new drug combinations you should consider the Preclinical Combination Grants scheme.

 This scheme will not fund:

 - Collection and banking of samples for future unspecified translational research